-The word 'dormie' on its own is sufficient, but it is often expressed as 'dormie four' or 'dormie three', etc.., depending on the circumstances.
+The word 'dormie' on its own is sufficient, but it is often expressed as 'dormie four' or 'dormie three', etc.., depending on the number of holes remaining.

 We know of two possible origins for the word, although most dictionaries simply list the etymology of 'dormie' as unknown.

 Dormice were at home on the heaths and near the coasts where golf was played.
-As the 'dormie' were extremely shy and would usually hide at the approach of golfers, it was considered a good omen to see one.
-An 1828 essay by Sir Walter Scott about a visit to Carnoustie refers to the habit of local 'gowfers' of spattering their conversation with the names of small rodents during matches.
+As the dormice were extremely shy and would usually hide at the approach of golfers, it was considered a good omen to see one.
+An 1828 essay by Sir Walter Scott about a visit to Carnoustie refers to the habit of local 'gowfers' who spattered their conversation with the names of small rodents during matches.

-The word 'Dormy' or 'Dormie' is also found in use at golf clubs which have a 'Dormy House', but in this context it simply means somewhere for visiting golfers to sleep overnight.
+The word 'dormy' or 'dormie' is also found in use at golf clubs which have a 'Dormy House', but in this context it simply means somewhere for visiting golfers to sleep overnight.